 The Direct PLUS loan is available to parents who wish to apply for additional assistance for their dependent child's education.
 A parent's decision not to apply for a PLUS loan does not guarantee the dependent student may receive additional financial aid assistance.
 The amount of the PLUS loan cannot exceed the student's cost of attendance less other student aid awarded.
-PLUS loans through the Federal Direct Loan Program disbursed on or after July 1, 2016 will have a fixed rate of 6.31%.
+PLUS loans through the Federal Direct Loan Program disbursed on or after July 1, 2020 and before July 1, 2021 will have a fixed rate of 5.30%.
 Loan repayment begins immediately after the final loan disbursement for the loan period is made; however, parents may apply for a deferment.
 Payments will include both principal and the interest that accumulates.